This easy recipe for Raspberry Chocolate Mousse dessert is perfect for celebrating special occasions! Serve in ramekin, mason jars or glasses.

 - In a large bowl, whisk together cocoa powder and sugar until combined.
 Add heavy cream then beat using a hand mixer until stiff peaks form.

 - Add cooled* gelatin water then add raspberry jam and vanilla.
-Beat together until thoroughly combined. *Make sure gelatin water has significantly cooled.
-If it's too warm, this could cause the mousse not to thicken or stay whipped.
+Beat together until thoroughly combined.

 - Spoon mousse into 4 ramekins, smoothing over the top.